Start9Labs/documentation/site/source/index.rst

 .. hero-box::
   :title: Welcome to the Docs

-  StartOS user manual, devices guides, DIY guides, developer documentation, FAQs and more.
+  StartOS setup, user manual, devices guides, guides, developer documentation, FAQs and more.

 .. raw:: html